Tour de France 2024 - Live Stream

 Athletics

-The race will cover a total of 3,498 kilometers across 21 stages, featuring a mix of flat, hilly, and mountain stages, along with two individual time trials.
-The tour will begin with three stages in Italy before moving into France.
-Some of the key stages include mountain stages in the Alps and the Pyrenees, and the final time trial from Monaco to Nice.
+The 2024 Tour de France promises an exhilarating route, commencing in Florence, Italy, on June 29 and culminating in Nice, France, on July 21.
+Notably, this edition deviates from the traditional Paris finish due to preparations for the 2024 Summer Olympics.
+The race will span 3,498 kilometers over 21 stages, featuring a mix of flat, hilly, and mountain stages, including two individual time trials.
+The tour kicks off with three stages in Italy before moving into France, with key stages in the Alps and the Pyrenees, and concludes with a final time trial from Monaco to Nice.

 Worldwide: